Raspberry Pi Usage Instructions

 5. Usage

-- Touch requires enabling I2C support, the corresponding configuration is
+- Touch requires I2C support to be enabled.
+The corresponding configuration is

 dtparam=i2c_arm=on